Danger (Migos and Marshmello song): Music video

-The official music video was released on December 7, 2017 on Atlantic Records' channel.
+The official music video was released on December 7, 2017, on Atlantic Records' channel.

-In the video, Migos and Marshmello can be seen standing in the middle of a nightclub, surrounded by neon lights and women.
+In the video, Migos and Marshmello can be seen standing in the middle of the nightclub scene in the film, surrounded by neon lights and women.
 It provides footage from an excerpt of the movie where a cop duo of Will Smith's character, Daryl Ward, who is a human, and Joel Edgerton's Nick Jakoby, who plays an Orc creature, lurk in a crowd in search of a powerful weapon.
 A pack of men begin opening fire on Ward and Jakoby, causing the pair to escape with the help of an elf, played by Lucy Fry.
 Migos continues to rap, while champagne glasses and mirrors shatter into pieces around them.